 What is Individual Therapy?

+Our team of Traditional and Transpersonal Psychotherapists are here to help you reach healing and healthier habits.
 In a safe space, the therapist and client focus on goals, build a trusting rapport, and work together to effectively address the client’s presenting issue and attain relief.
 The therapist/counselor will help a client explore and identify their feelings, work through life challenges, identify aspects of themselves and their lives that they wish to improve, and set achievable goals to help them work towards these changes.
 It is effective for a variety of emotional difficulties and mental illnesses.
 These might include:

 - Loss of motivation

 - Feeling “Lost”

 Challenges may also include difficulty concentrating, a lack of motivation, spiritual confusion, sleep and appetite changes, fatigue, rage, resentment, irritability, anxiousness, hopelessness, restlessness, being socially withdrawn, intrusive thoughts or relentless worry and loss of interest in the world around you.